mfidino/conflict/README.md

 This model, however, is not "new".
 I have essentially combined the [Koshkina et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12738) model, with the generalized additive model portion of of [Rushing et al. (2019)](https://www.nature.com/articles/s41598-019-48851-5).
 In brief, the latent occupancy probability during each time step has a spatial smoothing term applied (to control for spatial autocorrelation).
 Between time periods, the spatial smoothing term at time *t* is partially informed by the spatial smoothing term at time *t-1* (see our paper, or the Rushing et al. paper to see how this works).

----

 ## What's in this repository?

 This repository stores all of the data and code used to fit the integrated model to the Chicago, Illinois nuisance wildlife complaint data and the camera trap data we collected between 2011 and 2013.
+The folder organization seperates the data (`./data`), R code (`./R`), JAGS model (`./JAGS`), and figures from the manuscript (`./figures`)

 Right now the associated scripts on this repo will simulate and analyze presence-only data with detection / non-detection data from planned surveys.
 Models to estimate the set parameter values from the simulated data are written in `JAGS`.